MitchellGerdisch/kafka-play/README.md

 export KAFKA_CA_FILE="<PATH TO CA FILE FOR KAFKA CLUSTER>" export KAFKA_CERT_FILE="<PATH TO CERT FILE FOR KAFKA CLUSTER>" export KAFKA_KEY_FILE="<PATH TO KEY FILE FOR KAFKA CLUSTER>"

+export PG_HOST="<POSTGRES DB HOST>" export PG_PORT="<POSTGRES DB PORT>" export PG_USER="<POSTGRES DB USER>" export PG_PASSWORD="<POSTGRES DB USER PASSWORD>"

 ```
+* Store the Kafka CA, Cert and Key files as per the applicable environment variables.

+## Usage
 * Run: earthquake_kafka_producer.py
 	* This will start by gathering data for the last several hours and then check for earthquakes every minute thereafter.
+* Run: earthquake_kafka_consumer.py
+    * This is only needed it using the consumer vs using the JDBC sink connector.

 ## Output
+### Connector Based Pipeline
+* A table named "earthquakes" is created and populated in the Postgres DB.
+### Consumer Based Pipeline
-* The earthquakes table in the Postgres DB will show the earthquake data.
+* A table named "earthquakes2" is created and populated in the Postgres DB.

+## Testing
+### Automated Testing Travis-CI
+A travis.yml is included to allow Travis-CI testing.
+You will need to manage the enironment variables and CA, Cert and Key files.
+### Manual Testing
+Run the producer and, optionally, the consumer and inspect the "earthquakes" and, if applicable "earthquakes2" tables in the database.

-## JDBC Sink Connector Configuration Notes
+# JDBC Sink Connector Configuration Notes
-Set the configuration file as follows:
+SSet the configuration file as follows:
 ```
 {
     "name": "kafka-pg-connector",